svprdga/Flutter-Data-Layer-Repository-Pattern-V2/README.md

-# Data layer in Flutter V2 | Use the Repository Pattern to keep a local copy of your API data
+# Data layer in Flutter V2

 This is the sample project for a video and article related on how to implement the Repository Pattern to keep a local copy of the fetched data from a remote API.